ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 - Oct-Dec: [Mass 5](https://drive.google.com/file/d/1VC7y-H-udFvNFLsUi-7HTsi9dGs3jqpz/preview)<!--{target="_blank"}-->

 ::: Question
-a.
-Does the period depend on the initial angular displacement?
+a)  Does the period depend on the initial angle?
 Justify your answer.

-b.
-Why do you need to use only one mass instead of all five to justify this?
+b) Why can you only use one mass instead of all five to justify this?
 :::
 <!-- End Angle Exercise -->
 :::
+### Dependence of period on length

+We will investigate if the period $T$ of the pendulum depends on the length of the pendulum $L$.
+To do so, we will vary the length $L$, while keeping the initial angle, $\theta_0$, and mass, $m$, constant.

 :::Exercise
 <!-- Varying Length -->
-In this exercise we will vary length while keeping mass and initial angle constant.

 In the following video you will see three pendulums all having the same mass (mass 2) and initial angle of $10^{\circ}$.
 The only thing that varies among runs is the length.
 After the first run, there will be a brief close-up of the mass with a meterstick in the background.
 You can use this to make your own length measurement.
 For the second run, the length will be 40 cm, and for the third it will be 24 cm.

-1. Build a new data table that will contain the data for the lengths and the periods for each run.

-2. Use the same method as in Exercises 1 and 2 to measure the period.
-Make the video pause after each run, record the period, then measure and record the length.
+1. Use the same method as in Exercises 1 and 2 to measure the average period for each pendulum length.

 <!-- Length Varying Videos
 - Jan-Mar: [Mass 1](https://drive.google.com/file/d/1-Obt6OXkmHiBVLUJ85Fs5iw_6KpVJhst/preview)<!--{target="_blank"}